To bring a successful claim of fraudulent or intentional misrepresentation claims in California, a plaintiff would have to prove the following:

 - he or she would probably have not done so without the false statement, concealment, or false promise.9

-Reliance requires that the victim show he or she would not have “gone along with it” except for the defendant’s falseness or lies.
+Reliance requires that the victim show he or she would not have “gone along with it” except for the defendant’s conduct of falseness or lies.

 However, the false statement does not have to be the only reason for the reliance.
 If multiple true statements were made and an important false one, it is permissible for a person to rely on both the true statements and the false statements in making a decision to rely upon.10

 - Judicial Council of California Civil Jury Instructions.
 CACI No. 1900 Intentional Misrepresentation.
 See also Engalla v.
 Permanente Medical Group, Inc. (California Supreme Court, 1997) 15 Cal.4th 951, 974; see also Lazar v.
 Superior Court (1996) 12 Cal.
 4th 631.